Today we are going to be starting our journey into the world of Knowledge Zenith (KZ).

 You may notice that my descriptions of each earphone are quite brief.
 This article is not intended for those who are already deeply invested in the portable audio hobby, but for those starting out.
 With that in mind, please note that A) I don’t have the experience and knowledge to write an article that is in-depth enough to please a hard-core audiophile, and B) that’s not the target audience of these products anyway.
 They’re not “giant-killers” and are simply awesome value for your money.

-Since we will be looking at 29 different earphones, this will be broken up into multiple sections.
-Today’s post will start off slow, covering a number of KZ’s less recent and discontinued products.
-If you are familiar with Audio Technica and their older products, some of these may look familiar.
-Many of KZ’s early models were heavy “inspired” by Audio Technica’s designs, a trend they move away from with future product…for the most part.
-Next we will look at the ED series.
+Since we will be looking at 41 different earphones, this will be broken up into multiple sections.
+This first post will start off slow, covering a number of KZ’s older and discontinued products.
+If you are familiar with Audio Technica’s earphones, some of these may look familiar.
+Many of KZ’s early models were heavy “inspired” by Audio Technica’s designs, a trend they move away from with future products…for the most part.
+Next we will look at the ED series (and the ES4).
 After that, the ATx, HDx, and Zx series of earphones.
+A new section has been added for their balanced armature only models, the AS06, AS10, and BA10.
 My final post will wrap thing up with my favorites and recommendations.

 Keep in mind these are not reviews, just brief impressions of each model I own.
 If I’ve written a review, those will be linked accordingly.
-Parts 2, 3, and 4 are linked at the bottom of the page should you want to read about more modern offerings, and find out which I recommend.
+Parts 2, 3, 4, and 5 are linked at the bottom of the page should you want to check out more modern releases, and those I actually recommend buying.

 Let us kick things off shall we?